On surjectivity in tensor triangular geometry

 is surjective. \end{Thm}

-\begin{Rem} If the family is finite, then this result can be deduced from the criterion \cite[Theorem 1.3]{Balmer18} by first proving that the geometric functor $\prod_if_i^*$ detects tensor nilpotence of morphisms with dualizable source, as in \cite[Section 2.3]{BCHNP1}.
-For an infinite family, such an argument cannot work directly, because $\Spc(\prod_{i \in I}\cat S_i^c) \neq \bigsqcup_{i \in I}\Spc(\cat S_i^c)$ whenever infinitely many of the~$\cat S_i$ are non-trivial.
-Indeed, the spectrum $\Spc(\prod_{i \in I}\cat S_i^c)$ is a spectral space and in particular quasi-compact, while an infinite coproduct of non-empty spaces cannot be quasi-compact.
-Here we use implicitly that $(\prod_{i \in I}\cat S_i)^c \simeq \prod_{i \in I}\cat S_i^c$; see for example the proof of \cite[Proposition 5.5.7.6]{HTTLurie} combined with \cite[Proposition 5.5.7.8]{HTTLurie} for the corresponding $\infty$-categorical statement. \end{Rem}
+\begin{Rem} If the family is finite, then this result can be deduced from the criterion \cite[Theorem 1.3]{Balmer18} by first proving that the geometric functor $\prod_if_i^*\colon \cat T \to \prod_{i\in I} \cat S_i$ detects tensor nilpotence of morphisms with dualizable source, as in \cite[Section 2.3]{BCHNP1}.
+For an infinite family, such an argument cannot work directly.
+Firstly, as noted in \cite[Remark 2.7]{gomez}, an infinite product of rigidly compactly-generated categories is almost never rigidly compactly-generated with respect to the coordinatewise tensor-triangulated structure.
+Even if one works with the spectrum of dualizable objects, where one has $(\prod_{i \in I}\cat S_i)^d = \prod_{i \in I}\cat S_i^d$, we see that $\Spc(\prod_{i \in I}\cat S_i^d) \neq \bigsqcup_{i \in I}\Spc(\cat S_i^d)$ whenever infinitely many of the~$\cat S_i$ are nonzero.
+Indeed, the spectrum $\Spc(\prod_{i \in I}\cat S_i^d)$ is a spectral space and in particular quasi-compact, while an infinite coproduct of non-empty spaces cannot be quasi-compact.
+The same problem arises if we use underlying models and take the product in the $\infty$-category of compactly generated $\infty$-categories, which gives the ind-completion of $\prod_{i \in I}\cat S_i^c$.
+See \cite[Example~2.6]{gomez}. \end{Rem}